migechala/CLCanvas/README.md

 # CLCanvas

 Props to Oliver for the idea
+# Setup
+ - In `config.py`, paste your new Canvas LMS API key (which can be generated from "https://overlake.instructure.com/profile/settings" -> `+ New Access Token` in the designated spot)
 # Usage
  - python3 main.py -s {school short name}
  - ### options: